 To prep asparagus, hold the bottom of the stalk and bend it near the end.
 It should snap off where the tender part meets the tough part.
 It takes just a minute to snap the ends off a bunch.
 If you have a large quantity, snap the ends off a few spears to get an idea of where they are breaking, then line them up and cut them off with a sharp knife.

 While you are getting the rest of dinner ready, place asparagus on a foil covered rimmed baking sheet.
 Drizzle with olive oil and sprinkle with salt and pepper.
 That’s it.
 Roast for 3-4 minutes until crisp-tender.
 Timing will depend on the thickness of the spears.

 After roasting, dress asparagus up with a sprinkle of crisped Prosciutto, grated Parmesan, toasted breadcrumbs (regular or gluten-free), toasted chopped pecans or hazelnuts, fresh chives, parsley, or fresh lemon zest.
 A classic topping is Hollandaise sauce.
 Make it your own dish.
 For a healthier Hollandaise recipe, try my recipe based on yogurt.

 How to Roast Asparagus

-- 1 bundle of asparagus 20 – 24 spears
+- 1 bundle of asparagus trimmed

 - 1 tablespoon olive oil